 GitLab can be set up to use different widths depending on your liking.
 Choose

 1280px) and the fluid (

 1280px is the standard max width when using fixed layout, some pages still use 100% width, depending on the content.

-For users who have access to a large number of projects but only keep up with a select few, the amount of activity on the default Dashboard page can be overwhelming.
-Changing this setting allows you to redefine your default dashboard.
+For users who have access to a large number of projects but only keep up with a select few, the amount of activity on the your dashboard can be overwhelming.
+From the Dashboard dropdown list, select what you'd like displayed on your personal dashboard.

 Group overview content

 The Group overview content dropdown list allows you to choose what information is displayed on a group's home page.